The Ultimate London Pub History Advent Calendar Door 17

 19 Upper Mall, Hammersmith, London W6 9TA

 I defy you to pass the Dove without pausing to wonder: “Shall I go in?”
-Everything about this cosy old pub screams; “Pick me, pick me!”
+Everything about this cute little pub screams; “Pick me, pick me!”
 Maybe it’s the blackboards outside that actually say: “Come in”.
 It isn’t rocket science but if you give people a reason to call in they just might.
 A pub with a sign outside saying: “Great food served here” tells you nothing.
 But for a moment you will find yourself thinking: “Hmm.
 GREAT food.
 That’s my favourite kind”.

 EST: 1790s.
 Monarch: George III